phaustin/quantecon-example/book/docs/matplotlib.md

 plt.show()
 ```

-We\'ve also used `alpha` to make the line slightly transparent---which
+We've also used `alpha` to make the line slightly transparent---which
 makes it look smoother.

 The location of the legend can be changed by replacing `ax.legend()`